librity/ft_born2beroot/README.md

 ### Bitcoin Core and `bitcoind`

-I really wanted to run a bitcoin node on my server.
+My goal was to run a bitcoin node on my server.
-I even managed to install and configure `bitcoind`, but whenever I started the server it would error out due to insufficient disk space.
+I managed to install and configure `bitcoind`, but whenever I started the server it would error out due to insufficient disk space.
 I don't have a lot of storage space available,